canonical/launchpad-manual/docs/developer/explanation/ubuntu-package-publishing.rst

 creates a queue entry (``PackageUpload``) in the database.
 If any checks fail the package upload is marked as ``REJECTED``.

-If the upload is automatically accepted (e.g. for the devel series), the system immediately creates a ``PENDING`` source package publishing history entry and creates all necessary binary package build requests.
+If the upload is automatically accepted (e.g. for the devel series when it is not frozen), the system immediately creates a ``PENDING`` source package publishing history entry and creates all necessary binary package build requests for the architectures supported by the Ubuntu series that the uploaded source package targets.
-Otherwise these are created later when the package is accepted from the queue.
+Otherwise, these are created later when the package is accepted from the queue.

 ########
 Building
 ########

-The Launchpad build farm is controlled by the ``buildd-manager`` daemon, which manages multiple ``launchpad-buildd`` instances for all supported architectures.
+he ``buildd-manager`` service manages the builder VMs of all supported architectures in the Launchpad build farm by communicating with the ``launchpad-buildd`` service that runs on them.

 For a binary package build, a ``launchpad-buildd`` instance is given a list of artifacts to download from the librarian, the source package,